2. Must I have completed my Peace Corps service to be eligible?

 Coverdell Fellows are expected to participate in orientation, a Showcase of projects and research, end of year graduation and awards ceremony, professional development events, collective service learning activities, Peace Corps Week events, and Third Goal outreach talks.
 Fellows submit hours monthly, and evaluation reports at the end of each semester.
 Renewal of the fellowship is contingent on progression to degree, fulfillment of service obligations, and active participation as a Fellow.
 Fellows may go on "reserve" to complete a departmental internship or to take advantage of fellowships or opportunities which require a full-time commitment.
 Fellows conducting research or study abroad are placed on reserve.

 The University of Arizona had the 2nd largest Fellows program from 2006 to 2010 and from 2012-2014 with 54-64 Fellows.
 In 2010-2011 the UA program was designated the largest program nationally.
 UA Peace Corps Fellows started with 5 Fellows in 2000.
-We admit an average of 20-25 Fellows each year from 70+ applications.The largest cohort of Fellows is generally in Public Health, which generates about 35 applications per year.
+We admit an average of 20-25 Fellows each year from up to ~100 applications.The largest number of applicants have been in Public Health, Public Administration and Development Practice in recent years.

 Our cadre of service-minded students also includes AmeriCorps members, Friends of Fellows, RPCVs, and other friends who are welcome to join us in service.
 A Peace Corps Prep program was initiated at the UA over the 2017-2018 year, and Fellows may invite and encourage participants in that program to join us in service related activities.

 U.S. Peace Corps requires that service be focused in the United States or its territories.
 Occasionally, some assignments have a bi-national border component, and some Fellows have had assignments in Nogales or other southern Arizona communities.
 Opportunities do exist to provide service to refugee or international communities in Tucson.